 - (4) Digital Exhibits not Supported by CM/ECF.
 Electronic records in a format not supported by CM/ECF (e.g., audio files, video files, etc.) must be physically submitted to the clerk's office in the division of venue on a DVD, CD, or a USB drive with a notice of filing.
 The clerk's office shall upload all such exhibits to a server maintained by the clerk's office and the docket shall reflect their location.
 The DVDs, CDs, and/or USBs will not be returned and will not be maintained by the clerk's office. - (5) Voluminous Documents.
 If the size of a document (such as an administrative record) exceeds the filing parameters set forth in the Guide for Filing in the District of Montana, the filing party may physically submit the filing to the clerk's office in the division of venue on a DVD, CD, or USB drive with a notice of filing explaining why the filing cannot be done in CM/ECF.
 The clerk's office shall file the notice of filing in CM/ECF, upload the voluminous documents to a server maintained by the clerk's office, and have the docket reflect their location.
 The DVDs, CD, and/or USBs will not be returned and will not be maintained by the clerk's office. - (6) Courtesy Copies.
 Counsel shall not deliver extra copies of filings to a judge's chambers except when requested.
-When requested, the courtesy copies shall be delivered to the divisional office where the judge's chambers is located.
 Copies of exhibits provided to the clerk's office and chambers pursuant to court scheduling orders are considered courtesy copies and will be destroyed unless the filing party makes a request for their return within ten days of the conclusion of the trial or hearing.